VasanthVanan/computer-networking-top-down-approach-notes/Chapter 3: Transport Layer.md

 > If no errors are introduced into the packet, then clearly the sum at the receiver will be 1111111111111111.
 If one of the bits is a 0, then we know that errors have been introduced into the packet.

 > It is useful for the transport layer to provide error checking as a safety measure.
 Although UDP provides error checking, it does not do anything to recover from an error.
-Some implementations of UDP simply discard the damaged segment; others pass the dam- aged segment to the application with a warning.
+Some implementations of UDP simply discard the damaged segment; others pass the damaged segment to the application with a warning.

 ## 3.6 Building Reliable Data Transfer Portocol

-**3.6.1 RDT 1.0:**
+### 3.6.1 RDT 1.0:
 - **Basic Version:** RDT 1.0 is the most basic version of the Reliable Data Transfer protocol.
 - **Key Characteristics:**
   - Sender sends data to the receiver.